 Norwegian Air Shuttle was the first airline to launch free in-flight WiFi in 2011 on its European routes.
 During those days, free WiFi was a clear advantage of Norwegian against its competitors - other low-cost airlines even traditional airlines.
-Majority of airlines didn't have any kind of in-flight internet connection, not free nor paid one.
-Even though, Norwegian's free WiFi didn't always work well, people were happy to experience complimentary connectivity on their holiday and business trips.
+The majority of airlines didn't have any kind of in-flight internet connection, not free or paid one.
+Even though Norwegian's free WiFi didn't always work well, people were happy to experience complimentary connectivity on their holiday and business trips.

 Now 8 years have gone and Norwegian still has its free in-flight WiFi.
 Meanwhile, other airlines have introduced WiFi services on their short and long-haul flights so Norwegian can't anymore keep the recognition for itself with this free in-flight WiFi.
 However, almost all other airlines are charging a small fee for WiFi usage but Norwegian continues to offer the basic service free of charge.

 Norwegian's original WiFi service has been criticized to be low-quality and probably that is the reason why Norwegian has finally introduced Premium WiFi.
 Premium services are paid extras while the basic WiFi stays still totally free.

 WiFi systems have been installed to the majority of Norwegian's Boeing 737-800 fleet.
 Installations for long-haul fleet are going on and soon Norwegian's Boeing 787 Dreamliner and 737 MAX aircraft have their WiFi systems installed.